donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

-# Exercise: obtaining resource requirements of jobs
+# Exercise: finding the memory requirement

-In this exercise, you will use two different ways to estimate the memory usage of a computing process running a "fake" application.
+In this exercise, you will use two different ways to estimate the memory requirement of running a "fake" application.

 ## Preparation